 Exhibit No. Description 10.12∞ Lease Agreement by and between the Registrant and Rachel Zacks, dated as of March 30, 2016.
 10.13∞ Lease Agreement by and between the Registrant and Rachel Zacks, dated as of September 20, 2016.
 10.14∞ Lease Agreement by and between the Registrant and Rachel Zacks, dated as of January 30, 2017.
 10.15 Promissory Note by and between the Registrant and Moshe Arkin, dated as of August 2, 2016.
 10.16 Schedule A, as amended, of Promissory Note by and between the Registrant and Moshe Arkin, dated as of December 21, 2016.
-10.17 Assignment Agreement between the Registrant and Medicis Pharmaceutical Corporation, dated October 9, 2011.
 21.1 List of subsidiaries of the Registrant.
 23.1 Consent of Kesselman and Kesselman, Member Firm of PricewaterhouseCoopers International Limited.
 23.2 Consent of Gross, Kleinhendler, Hodak, Halevy, Greenberg & Co., Israeli counsel to the Registrant (included in Exhibit 5.1).
 24.1 Power of Attorney (included in the signature page of the Registration Statement).
 99.1 Consent of director nominee.
 99.2 Consent of director nominee.
 99.3 Consent of director nominee.

-^{} To be filed by amendment
+\ To be filed by amendment